greveritt/StillBetter/README.md

 * A web server with PHP
 * A copy of the [TMDb API wrapper from Glamorous](https://github.com/glamorous/TMDb-PHP-API "glamorous/TMDb-PHP-API") placed in the app's root directory.
 Its GitHub page is linked here.
 Not currently included due to potential license compatibility issues.
+* A copy of [html5shiv](https://code.google.com/p/html5shiv/ "html5shiv") placed in the app's root directory.
+All you need is the "dist/" directory

 Setup
 -------